StatAziz/AB-Testing-with-Python/README.md

 Given both practical and statistical significance, I recommend launching the new green submit button to increase email sign-ups for CityFit.
 This change will likely enhance user engagement on the pre-launch page and contribute to a larger email list for the upcoming eCommerce launch.

+#### Acknowledgement
+I completed this project as part of the "Ultimate A/B Testing Course with Python Coding," taught by Dan Lee, a former data scientist at Google.
+I am deeply grateful for his guidance.